ten-protocol/go-ten/design/Upgrade_Design.md

 Any change to this codebase will have to go through the attestation whitelisting process.

-Note that not all changes must be treated as a consensus upgrade.
+Note that some changes can be local only such as a release that only contains a performance improvement.
-It is possible to make a pure performance improvement change which is optional.

-Allowing multiple approved versions in the period between two blocks will require some extra logic.
+Note that Obscuro will allow multiple approved versions in the period between two blocks heights.

-Note: It is critical to design an upgrading mechanism in phase 1.

 ### Host

 Changes to the host component will most likely be for usability and performance reasons.
 Some upgrades could be consensus upgrades as well, for example, on a change of protocol.

-Note: Not critical for an upgrading mechanism to be present in phase 1.

 ### The Wallet extension